Social Icons

 Directed by Richard Lester

-Superman II starts where Superman I (1978) ends, which is easy to understand as both movies were shot back to back, although this second part of the origin and introduction of Superman to the world to me is far better than the first.
+Superman II picks up where Superman I (1978) leaves off, which makes sense since both movies were shot back-to-back.
+For me, this second part of Superman’s origin and introduction to the world is far better than the first.

-The movie didn’t play much on comic scenes like the first one did and it was a thorough when it came to its action scenes and the special effects were just as classy as the first.
+The movie doesn’t rely as much on comic scenes as the first one did, and it delivers thoroughly on action scenes.
+The special effects are just as impressive as in the original.

-Christopher Reeves stepped up to the task and delivered another ground breaking performance as the man behind the big “S.” Worth noting is the screenplay capturing enough instances worth concentrating on, making you the viewer sit back and be entertained.
+Christopher Reeve stepped up to the task and delivered another groundbreaking performance as the man behind the big “S.” The screenplay is worth noting, too, as it captures enough engaging moments to keep you entertained.

-I have not seen the 2006 Richard Donner cut version which exist as a result that Richard Donner was fired from the director chair after completing over 75% of this film and Richard Lester took over the project and reshot some scenes and completed the movie which we now see today.
+I haven’t seen the 2006 Richard Donner Cut, which exists because Richard Donner was fired from the director’s chair after completing over 75% of the film.
+Richard Lester took over, reshot some scenes, and completed the version we see today.

-In this theatrical release: After the events of Superman I, the world has come to accept their new hero, but an incident in Paris led Superman to take a bomb out of space to detonate there and save the people of Paris.
+In this theatrical release: After the events of Superman I, the world has come to accept their new hero.
+However, an incident in Paris leads Superman to take a bomb into space to detonate it, saving the people of Paris.

-His noble action ended up being a bad idea, as the wave from the bomb broke the phantom zone prison where General Zod and his henchmen were imprisoned.
-General Zod and his men were trapped in the phantom zone by the council and Jor-El in the beginning of Superman I.
+His noble action backfires, as the explosion’s shockwave breaks the Phantom Zone prison, freeing General Zod and his henchmen.
+General Zod and his men were imprisoned in the Phantom Zone by the council and Jor-El at the beginning of Superman I.

-Now freed thanks to the blast, General Zod and his men attacked earth with the aim of being its master.
-Lex Luther approached them and informs them of the presence of Kar-El (Superman) the son of Jor-El, which angered Zod and made him declare an invitation to battle with Superman.
+Now free, General Zod and his men attack Earth with the goal of ruling it.
+Lex Luthor approaches them and informs them of the presence of Kal-El (Superman), the son of Jor-El.
+This angers Zod, who declares a challenge to battle Superman.

-Clark/Superman and Lois on the other hand fell in love with each other and Superman gave up his powers to be a mortal so he can be with Lois, before he knew of the presence of Zod.
-Now he is mortal and three people from Krypton with the same strength and powers are waging war against Earth.
+Meanwhile, Clark/Superman and Lois fall in love, and Superman gives up his powers to become mortal and be with Lois—before he learns of Zod’s arrival.
+Now mortal, Superman must face three Kryptonians with the same strength and powers as him, who are waging war against Earth.

 0 comments: